rwxrob/zet/20210809232046/README.md

-# Q: What are the chances of a Beginner Boost book?
+# What are the Chances of a Beginner Boost Book?

 📺 <https://youtu.be/6d9YIIUr4Gk>

 Not good.
-Books get out of date far too quickly --- particularly tech books.
-I'm not satisfied with GitBook and the alternatives (which made really stupid base design decisions).
+Books get out of date far too quickly and are too linear to provide a good learning experience --- particularly tech books.
+I'm not satisfied with GitBook and the alternatives (which made really stupid design decisions).

 Books do have advantages: